ThinkR-open/lozen/README.md

 for your gitlab username and password.
 For the latter, you must provide your gitlab password, not a token.

+For tests deploying content on Posit Connect, you must set your Connect account manually within Rstudio and must have deployed manually a content at least once before being able to run the tests.

 ## More details about how to create tokens and define environment variables

 ### GitLab